GeoNotes Cypress Hills and area

 Our Changing Climate

-As mentioned previously we are currently in an interglacial interval coming out of the recent Wisconsin glacial period that dominated most of Canada, Northern Europe, and Northern Russia approximately 20,000 years agoWhether we are still in the deglaciation cycle or about to begin a new glacial cycle is not known.
+As mentioned previously we are currently in an interglacial interval coming out of the recent Wisconsin glacial period that dominated most of Canada, Northern Europe, and Northern Russia approximately 20,000 years ago.
+Whether we are still in the deglaciation cycle or about to begin a new glacial cycle is not known.
 How much CO2 played in global warming in the geological past to the present can be seen by following the temperature and CO2 curves in the charts below.
 Contrary to popular belief there is little correlation between CO2 and temperature except when the temperature rises a CO2 increase follows.
-However controversial, it appears, that the increased heat source is likely a change in solar irradiation and it is the main driver of the heating and cooling on Earth, and that today's CO2 contribution to global climate warming is minimal, and yet increased CO2 is beneficial to the greening of our planet.
+However controversial, it appears, that the increased heat source is likely a change in solar irradiation and is the main driver of the heating and cooling on Earth, and that today's man-made CO2 contribution to global climate warming is minimal.
 NASA, on the other hand, disagrees, saying there has been a decoupling of solar irradiance and temperature since 1958 and that anthropogenic CO2 is currently driving climate warming.
-NASA does agree that higher CO2 levels are beneficial to plant growth and Earth's greening.
+NASA agrees that higher CO2 levels are beneficial to plant growth and Earth's greening.

 Interestingly, NOAA's Mauna Loa, Hawaii CO2 monitoring station officially began monitoring the rising CO2 levels in 1958.
 The year was significant and widely publicized as the International Geophysical Year (IGY) marking the beginning of international cooperation between two rival superpowers (US and USSR) studying and researching a wide range of geophysical topics including solar output, Earth's climate, greenhouse gases, and the Antarctic.
 IGY occurred at the peak of a solar maximum cycle, Solar cycle 19.
 This is also the year NASA, coincidentally, shows the start of their solar irradiance and temperature diversions.
 This is curious for two reasons.
 First, are the scientific and public disagreements and confusion over climate science based on a two-tiered science, one that is publically hidden and debunked when it surfaces, and the other with alterations presented to the public?
-Second, did the IGY lay the foundation for the future commercial exploitation of some of their findings, for example, increasing CO2 levels?
+Second, did the IGY lay the foundation for the future commercial exploitation of some of their findings, such as increasing CO2 levels?

 Earth's climate, and its relationship to the sun, the solar system, and the cosmos are complicated and dynamic and not well understood by mainstream science.
 It seems more likely that today's seasonal climate variations have been greatly exaggerated and confused by greedy exploitive capitalists and their political associates working and manipulating the science, technology, governmental policies, and social systems to their advantage, and fueled by media sensationalism and propaganda when in actuality these small and large seasonal climate cycles and fluctuations are completely natural.
 The United Nations (UN), Intergovernmental Panel on Climate Change (IPCC), and World Economic Forum (WEF) are the main proponents of man-made climate change and 'encourage' governments, organizations, media, and influential individuals to follow their distorted narrative and fascist ideological beliefs that do not favour or hinder the development of a viable sustainable, organic, holistic, self-sufficient, and enlighted future for all of humanity.